-The Lens Correction pane uses the lens metadata embedded in a photo and searches Photo RAW's internal lens database for an appropriate profile.
+The Lens Correction pane detects the lens used in a photo (from its metadata), and searches Photo RAW's internal lens database for an appropriate profile.
 If found, the profile will be applied automatically, reducing distortion, chromatic aberration and peripheral fall-off.
-You can also make your own manual lens-correction adjustments, if you prefer.